 How are architectural renders created?

-Architectural renderings are typically created from a project modeled in software such as SketchUp, Revit, Rhino, Vectorworks, or Archicad.
+Architectural renderings are typically created from a project modeled in three-dimensional modeling software such as SketchUp, Revit, Rhino, Vectorworks, or Archicad.

-Through rendering software, these projects are converted into an image that is more true-to-life and easier to understand.
-Sometimes the images are so realistic it’s hard to tell if they are a visualization or a photo of the finished building.
+3D architectural rendering software converts the model into an image that is more true-to-life and easier to understand.
+Sometimes the images are so realistic it’s hard to tell if they are a digital architectural illustration (a 3D visualization) or a photo of the finished building.

 With real-time rendering software, a render can be created very easily, often by clicking a button that automatically converts a model into a 3D visualization.
-Various elements can then be adjusted, such as cloud coverage, sun settings, lighting, 3D assets, and materials, to achieve the desired visual effects.
+Various elements can then be adjusted, such as lighting, materials, sun settings, cloud coverage, and 3D assets, to achieve the desired visual effects.

 Example of a rendering created with Revit and Enscape